Surjective rational maps and del Pezzo surfaces: Introduction

 {{\bf Acknowledgments.} We are grateful to Ilya Zhdanovskiy for his interest and fruitful conversations.
-The work of the first author was carried out at the Center for Pure Mathematics (MIPT) and supported by the State assignment project FSMG\,-\,202\,-\,0013.
+The work of the first author was carried out at the Center for Pure Mathematics (MIPT) and was partially supported by the Russian Science Foundation under grant \textnumero\, 25-21-00083 (https://rscf.ru/project/25-21-00083/).